XinGao1001/apan5310_group-8/README.md

 ## Dashboard
 We built the dashboard based on analytical procedures by entering queries in Metabase and forming visualizations.
 Audiences are welcome to click over the tables to view specific information.

-You can view the dashboard through `ABC Foodmart operation analysis`
+You can view the dashboard through `ABC Foodmart operation analysis.pdf`